Basic Mechanics of Domino Games

 Trick Taking Games

-One of the players, specified by the rules of the game, leads (plays the first tile) to a trick by playing a tile from their hand.
-She chooses a tile from their hand, and places it face upwards near the center of the table.
+In a trick-taking game, one of the players, specified by the rules of the game, leads (plays the first tile) to a trick by playing a tile from their hand.
 The other players in turn, in the direction of play (clockwise or counterclockwise, as specified for that game) each play a tile to the trick, until each player has played one tile.
 The tiles played to the trick are all played face upwards on the table where they can be seen by all the players.
 Once a player has played a tile to a trick, she may not change their mind and substitute a different tile.
 A player who cannot see a tile in the trick may demand that it be made visible to their.
 A player who does not know which tile has been contributed by which player may demand this information.

 There are frequently restrictions on which tiles a player is permitted to play to a trick.
 Such restrictions commonly depend on the tile led (first played) to the trick, and may depend on tiles subsequently played.
 Some common sets of such restrictions are described under following suit.